SGLott/Data310_workbook/Project2.md

 ### Project Introduction/Summary:
 Using DHS (Demographics and Health) Program data, I downloaded 2017-18 Standard DHS data for Jordan.
 I used four models to test the data to better understand wealth distribution in Jordan.
 The models we used were a logistic regression model, a random forest model, a linear estimator logistic regression, and a gradient boosting model.
-I compared the four models against each other to see which model best predicted the true wealth conditions in Jordan.
-Factors input into the models were: household size, gender, age, education level, and familial wealth.
+I compared the four models against each other to see which model best predicted the wealth categories in Jordan.

 ### Project Questions
 ##### Penalized Logistic Regression